EricWay1024/Homological-Algebra-Notes/ha/9-tor.typ

 ]

 #remark[
   Why have we not defined $Tor$ with flat resolutions in the first place?
-The problem is that we have to show it is well defined regardless of the choice of flat resolutions.
+The problem is that we have to show it is well defined, independent of the choice of flat resolutions.
 This may not be as convenient as using projective resolutions.
 Nevertheless, now we are free to use flat resolutions, a larger class than projective resolutions, for calculations.
 ]

 A generalisation to flat modules is the following.